Lumière brothers: Film systems that preceded the Cinématographe Lumière

 Their father's house in Lyon houses the Institut Lumière museum.

 Earlier moving images, for instance those of the phantasmagoria shows, the phénakisticope, the zoetrope and Émile Reynaud's Théâtre Optique consisted of hand-drawn images.
 A system that could record photographic reality in motion, in a fashion much like it is seen by the eyes, had a greater impact on people.

 Eadweard Muybridge's Zoopraxiscope projected moving painted silhouettes based on his chronophotographic work.
 The only Zoopraxiscope disc with actual photographs was made as an early form of stop motion.

-Less-known predecessors, such as Jules Duboscq's Bioscope (patented in 1852) were not developed to project the moving images.
+Less-known predecessors, such as Jules Duboscq's Bioscope, patented in 1852, were not developed to project moving images.

-A Polish inventor Kazimierz Prószyński built his camera and projecting device, called Pleograph, in 1894, before those made by the Lumière brothers.
+A Polish inventor, Kazimierz Prószyński, built his camera and projecting device, called Pleograph, in 1894, before those made by the Lumière brothers.

-Le Prince went missing in 1890, before he got around to give public demonstrations of the patented cameras and projectors he had been developing during the previous years.
-His short film known as Roundhay Garden Scene (1888) has later come to be regarded as the oldest film.
+Le Prince went missing in 1890, before he could give public demonstrations of the patented cameras and projectors he had been developing during the previous years.
+His short film known as Roundhay Garden Scene (1888) is regarded as the oldest surviving film.

 William Friese-Greene patented a "machine camera" in 1889, which embodied many aspects of later film cameras.
-He displayed the results at photographic societies in 1890 and developed further cameras but did not publicly project the results.
+He displayed the results at photographic societies in 1890 and developed further cameras, but did not publicly project the results.

 Ottomar Anschütz's Electrotachyscope projected very short loops of high photographic quality.

-Thomas Edison believed projection of films wasn't as viable a business model as offering the films in the "peepshow" kinetoscope device.
+Thomas Edison believed projection of films was not as viable a business model as offering the films in the "peepshow" kinetoscope device.
 Watching the images on the screen turned out to be much preferred by audiences.
-Thomas Edison's Kinetoscope (developed by William Kennedy Dickson), premiered publicly in 1894.
+Thomas Edison's Kinetoscope, developed by William Kennedy Dickson, premiered publicly in 1894.

-Lauste and Latham's Eidoloscope was demonstrated for members of the press on 21 April 1895, and opened to the paying public on Broadway on 20 May.
-They shot films up to twenty minutes long at speeds over thirty frames per second and showed them in many US cities.
+Lauste and Latham's Eidoloscope was demonstrated for members of the press on 21 April 1895, and it opened to the paying public on Broadway on 20 May.
+They shot films up to twenty minutes long at speeds of over thirty frames per second and showed them in many US cities.
 The Eidoloscope Company was dissolved in 1896 after various internal disputes.

-Max and Emil Skladanowsky, inventors of the Bioscop, had offered projected moving images to a paying public in Berlin from 1 November 1895, until the end of the month.
+Max and Emil Skladanowsky, inventors of the Bioscop, offered projected moving images to a paying public in Berlin from 1 November 1895 until the end of that month.
 Their machinery was relatively cumbersome and their films much shorter than those of the Lumière brothers.
-The Skladnowskys' booked screenings in Paris were cancelled after the news of the Lumière show.
+The Skladanowskys' screenings booked in Paris were cancelled after the news of the Lumière show.
 Nonetheless, they toured their films to other countries.

+Filmography

+This page lists the films produced by the Lumière company that were recorded in France between 1895 and 1905.
+During this period, the Lumière brothers and their camera operators created more than a thousand short actuality films documenting everyday life, industrial work, public events, and staged scenes.
+A substantial portion of this output was filmed in France, particularly in Lyon, Paris, and various regional locations.
+The list follows the traditional Lumière catalogue numbering system used in major filmographic references.